 How traffic gets routed

-The previous section discussed the physical boundary of a VPC network and how we apply different protections to data sent outside this boundary.
 To fully understand how encryption in transit works at Google, it is also necessary to explain how traffic gets routed through the Internet.
 This section describes how requests get from an end user to the appropriate Google Cloud service or customer application, and how traffic is routed between services.

 A Google Cloud service is a modular cloud service that we offer to our customers.
 These services include computing, data storage, data analytics and machine learning.
 For example, Google Cloud Storage and Gmail are both Google Cloud services.
 A customer application is an application hosted on Google Cloud that you, as a Google customer, can build and deploy using Google Cloud services.
 Customer applications or partner solutions that are hosted on Google Cloud are not considered Google Cloud services1.
 For example, an application you build using Google App Engine, Google Kubernetes Engine, or a VM in Google Compute Engine is a customer application.